LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/DataAPI/ConfigFile.md

 <br>

-For a Json profile object `conf`, you have these read and write interfaces available.
+For a JSON profile object `conf`, you have these read and write interfaces available.

 #### Initialize Configuration Items (Convenience Function